ilevd/hicosql/README.md

 #-- Here we use query1 and query2 as functions calls with supplied parameters.
 #-- The sign '!' on the end of query name means that we pass parameters in form:
 #-- :key1 value1 :key2 value2 ... etc.
+#-- We don't pass :project value because we suppose to use it from Clojure code.
 query3: |
   SELECT * FROM &(query1! :age 20
                           :salary (query2! :age 40)